Common causes of bloating & gas

 The low FODMAP diet reduces the intake of foods with short-chain carbohydrates that are poorly digested in the small intestine.
 Click here to see a list of common FODMAP foods.

-2) Food Intolerance
+2) Food intolerance

 Food intolerance happens when the digestive tract lacks the ability to properly digest certain foods.
 Common causes of food intolerance include lactose, gluten, and food additives like MSG, sulfites, and nitrates.